magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-index.md

 ### Reindex in parallel mode {#config-cli-subcommands-index-reindex-parallel}

-As of Magento 2.2.5, indexers are scoped and multi-threaded to support reindexing in parallel mode.
+As of Magento 2.2.6, indexers are scoped and multi-threaded to support reindexing in parallel mode.
 This feature reduces processing time.
 It parallelizes by the indexer's dimension and executes across multiple threads.

 The following indexes can be run in parallel mode:
 - Catalog Search Fulltext can be paralleled by store views.
 - Category Product can be paralleled by store views.
+- Catalog Price can be paralleled by website and customer groups.

 To reindex in parallel mode, run the reindex command using the environment variable `MAGE_INDEXER_THREADS_COUNT`.
 This variable sets the number of threads for the reindex processing.